malcium/Hiking-Maps/README.md

 Duplicate data for the Forests included for now, one set are undissolved data, the other are dissolved by name, length, and geometry.
 Undissolved data causes a unique trail to show up in the app as multiple objects.

+To run in the iOS simulator, open Hiking Maps.xcodeproj in Xcode and build for an iPhone.

+For educational purposes only.